-Who can become a member and what can I do if my workplace has no collective agreement?
-Here we have collected all the FAQs about membership of the Swedish Association of Graduate Engineers.
+Who can become a member and what can I do if my workplace does not have a collective agreement?
+Here we have collected our FAQs about membership of the Swedish Association of Graduate Engineers.

 In order to become a full member of the Swedish Association of Graduate Engineers, you must have earned one of the following qualifications:

 To be a student member you must: